Achatinella: Conservation status

 All 13 species are listed under United States federal legislation as endangered.
 The IUCN lists a number of Achatinella species as extinct and the remainder as critically endangered.
 The main cause of decline has been attributed to over collection.
-In addition, invasive species such as rats, Jackson's chameleons, and the highly predatory snail Euglandina rosea have been involved in the extinctions and declines of the native tree snails.
+In addition, invasive species such as Norway rats, Jackson's chameleons, and the highly predatory snail Euglandina rosea have been involved in the extinctions and declines of the native tree snails.

 Shell description

 Achatinella species shells are diverse in patterns, colors, and shapes, but all average about 0.75 in in length.
-Most have smooth glossy, and oblong or ovate shells which show a variety of colors, including yellow, orange, red, brown, green, gray, black, and white.
+Most have smooth glossy, and oblong or ovate shells which show a variety of colors, including yellow, orange, red, brown, green, gray, black, and rainbow.

 There are three recognized subgenera within the genus Achatinella.
 Subgenera are distinguished according to shells characteristics only.